 - Expand the drop-down menu for Add Jobs.
 Again, you can search for or select from the menu the job you cloned: ANSYS HFSS Tutorial.
 Click 3.
 Add under actions.

 - You can then begin to launch the desktop by clicking on the Launch button in the lower right hand corner of the page.
 This should bring up a confirmation dialog.

-- If the settings appear to be correct, click Launch in this menu to start the desktop A server is a computer system or software program that provi...
+- If the settings appear to be correct, click Launch in this menu to start the desktop a server is a computer program that provides services to oth...
 More.
-This process should take approximately 5-10 minutes to spin up a new Windows server instance.
+This process should take approximately 5-10 minutes to spin up a new Windows server An Amazon Virtual Machine More.
 Please refresh the page every few minutes to update the status of the server.
 In the Logs menu once the message Server(s) Started is reported the desktop should be ready to use.